Yandex Cloud

 Where:

-• ingress.alb.yc.io/security-groups: Specify one or more security groups for Application Load Balancer.
+• ingress.alb.yc.io/security-groups: Specify one or more security groups for the Application Load Balancer.
 If you skip this parameter, the default security group will be used.
-At least one of the security groups must allow an outgoing TCP connection to port 10501 in the node group subnet or its security group.
+At least one of the security groups must allow an outgoing TCP connection to port 10501 in the node group subnet or to its security group.

 2. Create a load balancer: